JanneSaukkio/angular-phonecat/README.md

 **Note:** the official Upgrade Guide removes AngularJS modules here, but since those were upgraded to Angular modules in the last step, nothing needs to be removed.

+### Step 11 - Remove Bower

+This step is not part of the official Upgrade Guide.
+Just a nice cleanup to remove Bower and replace remaining usages of it with NPM.

+1. Installed `bootstrap` NPM packaget
+2. Removed `.bowerrc` and `bower.json` files
+3. Updated reference to `bootstrap` styles to use `node_modules/` folder instead `bower_components/`